citrix/workspace-linux-oem-guide/docs/customize.md

 ### Multimedia

-This section contains information on customizing the way that Receiver processes:
+This section contains information on customizing the way that Workspace app processes:

 * Graphics
 * Video